-While the COVID-19 pandemic has unfortunately caused many businesses to close down, law firms have largely been able to remain operational.
+While the COVID-19 pandemic has unfortunately caused many businesses to close down, law firms have largely remained operational.
 At Lewis Law Firm, for example, we have continued to serve our clients throughout the crisis.
 Our lawyers are meeting with clients over the phone and via Zoom, and we are delivering documents and checks to our clients in the comfort of their own homes.

 We understand that dealing with your insurance claim is stressful, and we know that you need to feel comfortable working with your attorney and making decisions about settlement.
-While we are operating safely, we are also operating at full capacity, and we are helping our clients make informed decisions on a daily basis.
+While we are operating safely, we are also operating at full capacity, and we are helping our clients make informed decisions daily.

 3 Ways the COVID-19 Pandemic Should Not Affect Your Auto Accident Insurance Claim